-Address Verification does element separation in the same way it does element separation when you set OptimizationLevel to STANDARD.
+Address Verification performs element separation to the STANDARD level.
 Additionally, Address Verification verifies six parsing candidates to increase the scope of verification and takes additional reference data entries into account for matching.

 Consider the following factors when you set the optimization level: